Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_6/dashboard/src/Notifications/Notifications.js, task_6/dashboard/src/Notifications/Notifications.test.js
+- File: `task_6/dashboard/src/Notifications/Notifications.js, task_6/dashboard/src/Notifications/Notifications.test.js`

-23. Connect courses: create a course selector mandatory
+### 23. Connect courses: create a course selector

-In selectors/courseSelector.js, create a selector that will:
+In `selectors/courseSelector.js`, create a selector that will:

-Get all the course entities from within the reducer Return a List using valueSeq from Immutable
+- Get all the course entities from within the reducer
+- Return a List using `valueSeq` from Immutable

-Write a new file courseSelector.test.js, that will verify that the selector is working correctly
+Write a new file `courseSelector.test.js`, that will verify that the selector is working correctly

 **Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
 - File: `task_7/dashboard/src/selectors/courseSelector.js, task_7/dashboard/src/selectors/courseSelector.test.js`